Succession to the Danish throne

 The Danish Act of Succession, adopted on 5 June 1953, restricts the throne to those descended from Christian X and his wife, Alexandrine of Mecklenburg-Schwerin, through approved marriages.
-Succession is by a change in the law in 2009 governed by absolute primogeniture.
+By a change in the law in 2009, succession is governed by absolute primogeniture.

 Law of succession

 Dynasts lose their right to the throne if they marry without the permission of the monarch, to be given in the Council of State.
 Individuals born to unmarried dynasts or to former dynasts who married without royal permission, and their descendants, are excluded from the throne.
 Further, when approving a marriage, the monarch can impose conditions that must be met in order for any resulting offspring to have succession rights.
 If there is no eligible person(s) to inherit the throne, the Danish Parliament (the Folketing) has the right to elect a new monarch and determine a line of succession.

 Line of succession

 People in the line of succession are listed with a number signifying their place in the line.